turbot/steampipe-docs/docs/cloud/integrations/javascript.md

   Connection string:  postgres://steampipe:99**_****_**8c@localhost:9193/steampipe
 ```

-## Call the Steampipe Cloud API from Javascript
+## Call the Steampipe Cloud API from JavaScript

-You can also use the [Steampipe Cloud query API](https://steampipe.io/docs/cloud/develop/query-api) with the Javascript `request` client.
+You can also use the [Steampipe Cloud query API](https://steampipe.io/docs/cloud/develop/query-api) with the JavaScript `request` client.
 Grab your [token](https://steampipe.io/docs/cloud/profile#api-tokens), put it an environment variable like `STEAMPIPE_CLOUD_TOKEN`, and use this pattern.

 ```javascript
 const request = require('request');